devcrypted/aicademy/content/terms.md

 ### Refund Policy

-We offer a 30-day money-back guarantee on all PRO Memberships.
-If you are not satisfied with your membership, you may request a refund within 30 days of the original purchase date by emailing hello@fireship.io
+We offer a 30-day money-back guarantee on all memberships.
+If you are not satisfied with your membership, you may request a refund within 30 days of the original purchase date by emailing hello@aicademy.ac

 ### Disclaimer